-In this article, let us discuss what is a ranch-style house, its features and why American families prefer them, even today.
+Therefore, in this article, we will cover everything ranging from what a ranch-style house is to its features and why American families prefer it, even today.
 So, without wasting time, let’s dive in!

 So, if you and your family like open spaces and minimalism, this house is just for you!